 The annual financial statements are intended to give a true and fair view of the net assets, financial position and results of operations of the company.
 The basic requirement for this is the independence and impartiality of the auditor and the auditing company with regard to remuneration.

-Critical factors in the appointment of the auditor are to be considered:
+Critical factors in the appointment of the auditor or the financial and sustainability report are to be considered:

 4.1 Auditor